ravindrapv/TA-STYLE-introduction-to-web-and-html-css-THaaaa/readme.md

  - Open the terminal and navigate to the project folder where the code.js file is visible.
  - Execute `node code.js` command.
  - Run the localhost:5000 in the browser.
- - Select the video which you want to download.
+ - Select the image which you want to reduce.
- - Paste the youtube url link in the searchbar which is visible in the home page of our website.
- - Select the video format, quality.
-And click the download button to download the video.
+ - click on the submit and email it will sent to your email address with reduce size

 _For more examples, please refer to the [Documentation](https://example.com)_